opencord/cord/docs/build_internals.md

   -v                           Install Vagrant for mock/virtual/physical scenarios.
 ```

-The `-p` option will download a patch from gerrit, and the syntax for this is
+The `-p` option downloads a patch from gerrit, and the syntax for this is
 `<project path>:<changeset>/<revision>`.
-It can be used multiple times - for
+It can be used multiple
-example:
+time.
+For example:

 ```
 ./cord-bootstrap.sh -p build/platform-install:1233/4 -p orchestration/xos:1234/2
 ```

-will check out the `platform-install` repo with changeset 1233, patchset 4, and
+checks out the `platform-install` repo with changeset 1233, patchset 4, and
 `xos` repo changeset 1234, revision 2.

 You can find the project path in the `repo` manifest file: [manifest/default.xml](https://gerrit.opencord.org/gitweb?p=manifest.git;a=blob;f=default.xml).